Mumbai Indians thrash Delhi to take fifth IPL title

-Boult took opener Marcus Stoinis with the first ball of the final in Dubai, giving the upstart Delhi side a grim warning of the tough night ahead in the empty stadium.
+Boult, who was traded to Mumbai from Delhi Capitals last November, took opener Marcus Stoinis with the first ball of the final in Dubai, giving his old team a grim warning of the tough night ahead in the empty stadium.

 Ajinkya Rahane was caught behind for two in Boult's next over.
 Jasprit Bumrah's fiery pace also kept Delhi in check.

 Mumbai brought in off-spinner Jayant Yadav to bowl the fourth over and he immediately bowled in-form opener Shikhar Dhawan for 15.

 Delhi skipper Shreyas Iyer, who made an unbeaten 65, and Rishabh Pant rebuilt the innings with a partnership of 96.

 But Australian paceman Nathan Coulter-Nile took Pant's wicket for 56 -- his first fifty of a disappointing season.

 Boult got Shimron Hetmyer for five with a slower short ball and he returned figures of 3-30 from four overs of devastating left-arm pace.